Anglo revamp to gather pace after operating profit gain

 LONDON Global miner Anglo American (AAL.L) said an overhaul of its business should gather pace in the next two years after initial improvements at its copper and iron ore mines helped annual operating profit beat forecasts.

-However, a $1.9 billion (1.1 billion pounds) impairment charge related mainly to its Barro Alto nickel business in Brazil and its strike-hit platinum division in South Africa, meant Anglo, the smallest of the major diversified miners, made its second consecutive annual net loss last year.
+However, a $1.9 billion impairment charge related mainly to its Barro Alto nickel business in Brazil and its strike-hit platinum division in South Africa, meant Anglo, the smallest of the major diversified miners, made its second consecutive annual net loss last year.

 After years of sector-lagging returns, Anglo has embarked on an initiative to improve the operation of major mines under Chief Executive Mark Cutifani, who joined the company less than a year ago.